 In spring of 1970 I was the sports editor of The Florida Alligator, winner of the Hearst Award for Best College Daily.
 I was allowed to cover the Gators’ spring training in the manner of George Plimpton’s award winning book, Paper Lion.
 In pads.
-I was assigned the locker next to defensive end and future Hall of Famer, Jack Youngblood.
-At 6’4" and 246 pounds, he was assigned the job of making sure I put my helmet on straight and that, at 5’7" and 160, I was not killed.
+I was assigned the locker next to All American defensive end and future College and Pro Hall of Famer, Jack Youngblood.
+At 6’4″ and 246 pounds, he was assigned the job of making sure I put my helmet on straight and that, at 5’7″ and 160, I was not killed.

-Although I was a high school linebacker, I became a safety that spring.
+Although I was a high school linebacker, they wisely made me a safety that spring.
 For three weeks I documented the rigor of the teams’ practice sessions, the camaraderie and hijinks of the locker room, and the pressure of the classroom.
-My stories ran in the campus paper and summaries were picked up by the Associated Press and run in newspapers around the state.
+My stories ran in the campus paper and summaries were picked up by the Associated Press and appeared in newspapers around the state.

-The climax was the Orange vs. Blue intrasquad game in the stadium before paid fans.
-I stood with a clipboard right behind Coach Ray Graves taking notes most of the game.
+The climax was the annual spring Orange vs. Blue intrasquad game in The Swamp before paid fans.
+I stood with a clipboard right behind Coach Doug Dickey taking notes most of the game.
 Occasionally I would wander over to the bench to interview breathless players returning from the hot battlefield to quench their thirst with the newfangled sports drink, Gatorade.
-Then, with about 20 seconds left, time for one last play, Graves called time out and barked out “Paper Gator!”
+Then, with about 20 seconds left, time for one last play, Coach called time out and barked out “Paper Gator!”
 I did not hear him.
 He looked right at me and screamed my handle again.
 Youngblood elbowed me.
 I froze.
 Youngblood shoved me.
 I trotted to the sideline.
-“Get in there!"
-Graves demanded.
+“Get in there!”
+Coach demanded.
 I sprinted on the field, buckling on my helmet.
 The PA announcer bellowed “Here’s Paper Gaaaaaaator!” and the stands erupted.
 In laughter.

 When I got to the huddle, the defensive captain told me I was not the safety.
 I was “Mike” (middle) linebacker.